Egypt proposes two-day Gaza truce in hope of full ceasefire

 President Masoud Pezeshkian told his cabinet Iran did not want war but would deliver “an appropriate response”.

-Israeli Prime Minister Benjamin Netanyahu, speaking on the Hebrew calendar anniversary of the Hamas attack on October 7 last year, said the attack on Iran “was precise and powerful, achieving all of its objectives”.
+Israeli Prime Minister Benjamin Netanyahu said the operation “was precise and powerful, achieving all of its objectives”.

-There has been public and diplomatic pressure on Netanyahu to do more to strike a deal to secure the release of the remaining captives held in Gaza.
+The premier has been under pressure to secure the release of captives held in Gaza.

 ‘Painful concessions’